nyuriumuri/Projects/_posts/2021-9-12-AnimeTierlist.md

 *Notes:*
-- *The screenshot feature only works on firefox at the moment*
+- ~~*The screenshot feature only works on firefox at the moment*~~

+**Update 11/3/2022**: I've switched libraries to html2canvas and the screenshot feature should work on most browsers now :)